 When people start looking at performance cams, the first mistake most people make is assuming that bigger is better.
 The best way to figure out what cam you need is to look at the desired rpm range.
 Also characteristics you want in your engine.
 Daily drivers, going with a cam that has a lot of duration will usually greatly decrease low rpm performance.
-Going with a short duration camshaft will usually create very good throttle response and low rpm performance.
-This will not allow adequate airflow at higher rpm for a really wide power band.
-Something in the middle is what is best for most people.
-It will allow you to have good throttle response at the lower rpm and a wide power curve that allows the engine to breathe at higher rpm.
-Moderate well rounded cams like these are best for most people.
-Examples of these would be the 188-220-109LSA for the Cummins and 192-200109LSA for the Duramax.
+Going with a short duration camshaft will usually create very good throttle response, low rpm torque increases, better fuel economy and less smoke.
+Typically the 178-208 is the best choice for most builds.
+The 188-220 starts to be a better choice when you go over 4,000rpm often.
+The 178-208 has made 1,100hp on a stock head with a single s400, 1250 with bigger valves on a 6.7l.
+Believe it or not, but the 178-208 made 1588 @4500rpm with a ported head with a single s-400 and power was still climbing when we let out.
+It is very capable, is 49 state EPA approved on most applications, and is my personal favorite on any 24valve engine for fun or work.

 The first 5 minutes of operation of your new camshaft is very important.
 Ninety percent of all issues arise in this period and have to do with inadequate lubrication.